neuralarchcon/neuralarchcon.github.io/_datasets/tasks/s_22_CQ.md

   - Renate Rutiku
 email:
 ratings: false
-summary: A series of questions to assess the structure and properties of a person's conscious experience
+summary: Consciousness Questionnaire - a series of questions designed to assess the structure and properties of a person's conscious experience.
+New measure under development.
 participants:
 cost_group:
 citation: